status-im/nim-byteutils/README.md

 # Installation

-You can install the developement version of the library through Nimbl,e with the following command: nimble install https://github.com/status-im/byteutils@#master
+You can install the developement version of the library through Nimble, using the following command: nimble install https://github.com/status-im/byteutils@#master

 # License